Leery Of Russian Spies, Special Counsel Asks Judge To Limit Information Sharing

 Among the areas still under contention: the special counsel does not want any of the other defendants who have not made an appearance in the courtroom to be able to review the material.

 Federal authorities are asking Judge Dabney Friedrich to impose a protective order, or "a mechanism to regulate disclosure of particularly sensitive material to foreign nationals."
-They said evidence in the case included documents that identify as yet uncharged co-conspirators and investigative steps.
+They said evidence in the case included documents that identify as yet uncharged co-conspirators who may be continuing efforts to interfere in American politics and more details about their own investigative steps.

 Among the other sensitive materials, the special counsel team said, is a significant amount of personally identifying information about Americans who were victims of identity theft, as well as communications between Russians and "unwitting" people inside the U.S. who did not understand they were being duped.